How the subsidised study works

 On-going financial support is dependent on achievement

-We regularly audit progress by individual students across all routes and will follow up with any student who doesn’t appear to be making headway.
+We regularly audit progress by individual students and will follow up with any student who doesn’t appear to be making headway.
 Continued lack of progress will be followed up with the student and their manager, and may result in the student being removed from the programme.

 Am I eligible?